viljokass/UTOPIA/README.md

 * (preferred?) start the API: ```uvicorn --app-dir pipeline app:app --reload --port [PORT]```
     * After starting the API, open web browser to localhost:[PORT] and an simple interface for adding problems should open.
     * Follow the instructions there to add a problem to the database.
+* Currently the best way to use this is to let this tool handle the creation of the problem, and then use a separate DESDEO instance (not the one in this folder) to optimize the problem.